1EdTech/openbadges-specification/ob_v3p0/impl/getting-started.md

 attempting to access a protected endpoint and then subsequently receive an error response when attempting
 [token refresh](https://1edtech.github.io/openbadges-specification/ob_v3p0.html#token-refresh).

+#### Providers

+Providers of the OB / CLR API must grant an OAuth 2.0 access token for making API calls.
+The granting of the token implies a set of steps:

+-   Provide the `ServiceDescription` endpoint with the right values for the `OAuth2ACG`'s securitySchema.
+The urls there must point to your oauth related endpoints.
+-   Allow Registration of clients using `Dynamic Registration`.
+-   Implement OAuth 2.0 Authorization Code Grant flow for granting tokens.

 ### Key terms definitions